cqse/teamscale-jacoco-agent/javaws-wrapper/README.md

 ## Uninstallation

-For Windows, run `powershell -ExecutionPolicy ByPass uninstall.bat`.
+For Windows, run `powershell -ExecutionPolicy ByPass uninstall.ps1`.
 This will restore the old file type mapping (for the current user).

 Under Linux, revert whatever you did to associate the wrapper with JNLP files.

 ## Configuration

 The wrapper expects a file called `javaws.properties` in the same directory as the wrapper is located.
 An example is provided.
+As per the Java properties file spec, the file must use the ISO 8859-1 encoding!
 Please remember that backslashes have to be escaped in the properties file!
 E.g.:

     javaws=C:\\Program Files (x86)\\Java\\jre1.8.0_171\\bin\\javaws.exe